A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Additional Case Study Results

 \section{Additional Case Study Results}

-Figure \ref{fig:mid_latent_continents} shows an alternate view of the positive slope latent space from Figure \ref{fig:mid_latent_pos}, with nodes colored by continent.
-Notice that the latent positions of the countries tend to reflect their geographic proximities, with countries in the same continent mostly appearing together.
+Figures \ref{fig:mid_latent_zoomed} and \ref{fig:mid_latent_cont_zoomed} show zoomed in versions of the latent space for the positive slope model shown in Figures \ref{fig:mid_latent_pos} and \ref{fig:mid_latent_continents}, respectively.
 In Table \ref{tab:mid_pair_incidence}, we show pairs of countries that have the top 50 number of incidents by one country towards another.
-In Figure \ref{fig:mid_latent}, we draw the edges to represent the top 10 frequently occurring incidence between pairs of countries in table \ref{tab:mid_pair_incidence}.
-The edge with two-way arrows indicate they both serve as initiator and receiver to the other (e.g. PRK and ROK both has disputes to the other with the number of incidences 109 and 95 respectively).
-Table \ref{tab:mid_nodal} shows the estimated sender and receiver effects parameters from the LSH model with positive slope.
-To compare with the highlighted countries in \ref{fig:mid_latent}, countries that initiate more incidents tend to have higher sender effect and countries that receive more incidents tend to have higher receiver effect, e.g.~USA has sender effect 1.84, and Yugoslavia (YUG) has receiver effect 2.57.
+In Figures \ref{fig:mid_latent} and \ref{fig:mid_latent_zoomed}, we draw edges to represent the top 10 frequently occurring incidence between pairs of countries in Table \ref{tab:mid_pair_incidence}.
+The edges with two-way arrows indicate that they serve both as initiator and receiver to the other (e.g.~PRK and ROK both have disputes with the other with the number of incidences 109 and 95, respectively).

+Tables \ref{tab:mid_nodal_pos} and \ref{tab:mid_nodal_neg} show the estimated sender and receiver effects parameters from the LSH model with positive and negative slope, respectively.
+To compare with the highlighted countries in Figure \ref{fig:mid_latent} and \ref{fig:mid_latent_zoomed}, countries that initiate more incidents tend to have higher sender effect and countries that receive more incidents tend to have higher receiver effect, e.g.~USA has sender effect 4.18, and Yugoslavia (YUG) has receiver effect 3.03.